 2. Disparity of earning

-It is also common for one spouse in a high-asset marriage to have earned most of the money in the relationship while the other has not worked.
+It is also common for one spouse in a High-Net worth marriage to have earned most of the money in the relationship while the other has not worked.
 If the spouse who earned the money was also the one primarily responsible for managing household finances, this can put the other spouse at an even greater disadvantage.

 3. Lack of a premarital agreement

 A premarital agreement identifies separate property so that, in the event of a divorce, each spouse gets back what he or she owned prior to the marriage.
 Unfortunately, if the marriage took place many decades ago, there may not have been a prenuptial agreement because of the stigma surrounding them at the time.
 This may make property division more difficult and contentious.

 At any time after the marriage, it is possible for the couple to create a postnuptial agreement.
 This can be as effective as a prenuptial agreement at identifying separate property that each spouse owned prior to the marriage.